Todd Davis (American football)

-Todd Davis (born May 17, 1992) is a former American football linebacker of the National Football League (NFL).
-He played college football at Sacramento State University and attended Paraclete High School in Lancaster, California.
-He has also been a member of the New Orleans Saints, Denver Broncos, and Minnesota Vikings.
+Todd Davis (born May 17, 1992) is an American professional football coach and former linebacker who is a defensive quality control coach for the Denver Broncos of the National Football League (NFL).
+He played college football for the Sacramento State Hornets.
+He was a member of the New Orleans Saints, Denver Broncos, Minnesota Vikings and New York Giants.
 Davis retired in 2021 at the age of 29.

-Early years
+Early life

 Davis played high school football for the Paraclete High School Spirits.
 He was named first team all-state small schools as a senior after recording 119 tackles, including three sacks.

 College career

 Davis played 45 games for the Sacramento State Hornets from 2010 to 2013, and finished his collegiate career ranked second in school history with 351 tackles (157 solo) in addition to totaling 9.5 sacks, four forced fumbles, one fumble recovery, three interceptions, six passes defensed and one blocked kick.
 In 2010, Davis recorded 21 total tackles as a freshman.
 In 2011, Davis finished with 96 total tackles averaging 8.7 per game, one sack, 5.5 tackles for a loss, two forced fumbles, and one interception as a sophomore.
 In 2012, Davis finished with 103 total tackles averaging 9.4 per game, 3.5 sacks, 13.5 tackles for a loss, one fumble recovered, and two pass breakups.
-He was named second-team All-Big Sky and the team’s defensive MVP as a junior.
+He was named second-team All-Big Sky and the team's defensive MVP as a junior.
 In 2013, Davis finished with 131 tackles averaging 10.9 per game, five sacks, 10 tackles for a loss, two forced fumbles, two interceptions, four passes broken up, and one block as a senior.
 He was named a first-team All-Big Sky Conference selection and second-team All-America choice by The Sports Network following his senior year.